coderefinery/manuals/content/chat.md

 Looking forward to seeing you around, and have fun exploring! :)

--  Samantha (a community building, RSE and training enthusiast currently project manager for CodeRefinery and chair of the Nordic-RSE association)
+-  (Name of person sending the message with some explanation of who they are)
 ```